-- Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users. - Examine tennis court fence condition and repair accordingly. - Enforce permitting process for use of the soccer field.
-The sign indicating OPEN or CLOSED needs to be removed or clarified as it is misinterpreted to mean that it is O.K. to use the field. - Evaluate Woodward Park fireplace for safety and require a permit for a fire. - Monitor and upgrade playground equipment, including safety issues, as needed. - Consider erecting signs which state that trash must be removed by users of the Park. - Evaluate continued use of the community garden plots; consider reversion to use as part of the active recreation area.
+- Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users. - Examine tennis court fence condition and repair accordingly. - Enforce permitting process for use of the soccer-playing field.
+The sign indicating OPEN or CLOSED needs to be removed or clarified as it is misinterpreted to mean that it is O.K. to use the field. (operational) - Evaluate Woodward Park fireplace for safety and require a permit for a fire.